Ocean County Restraining Orders

 The case, involving a teenage mother, showed that a victim seeking protection under a restraining order can also request for a restraining order for her unborn child.
 However, the protection will take effect once the child is born, ensuring that his or her rights are protected.Do You Need Professional Legal Assistance?

-An experienced attorney specializing in family law can provide you with the proper information and guidance to ensure your protection and those of your loved ones.
+An experienced restraining order attorney in Ocean County can provide you with the proper information and guidance to ensure your protection and those of your loved ones.
 Find out how a restraining order can help you by getting in touch with our legal professionals at Goldstein Law Group in Ocean County, NJ today.